Version Control of Speaker Recognition Systems: Server-side deployment

 Once the models in the cloud servers have been updated, a background process will be triggered to rerun the enrollment process for all users --- the speech engine will process the enrollment audio for each user, generate a new user profile based on the new model, and replace the existing user profile in the database.
 Once this large-scale re-enrollment process has been completed, all user profiles in the database will have the same version as the models in the cloud computing servers, and the frontend could resume to accept new enrollment and runtime requests again.

 Although this single version offline updating strategy is relatively simple and easy to implement, its disadvantages are also obvious: \begin{enumerate} \item It requires a downtime period of the entire speaker recognition service.
 If the users are geographically concentrated and the use cases are relatively simple, the updating can be typically scheduled to happen in the local late midnight when we expect very few requests.
 However, if the users are distributed across multiple time zones, we may expect requests to the service 24 hours a day, thus the downtime will cause significant frustrations to the user experience. \item Unlike device-side deployment, where each device only stores the profiles for the owners of the device, in server-side deployment, the database needs to store the profiles of all users.
 For large-scale applications, the number of users could be huge, thus rerunning enrollment for all users will be a very computationally intensive task.
-It may not complete within the scheduled downtime. \end{enumerate}
+The entire background process of pushing new models to cloud servers plus re-enrolling with the new model may not complete within the scheduled downtime. \end{enumerate}